roboticeyes/gorex/README.md

 go mod tidy
 ```

 This should download all required packages.
-Then you can build the library by
+To build all tools, you simple use the attached `Makefile` and call

 ```
-go build
+make
 ```

 ## Usage